Mercateo/component-check/README.md

 # Usage

 I'll create an example for every component and every framework.
 You'll need to install the dependencies for these examples with `$ npm install`.
-You can than run an example with `$ npm start` and open [http://localhost:8080/](http://localhost:8080/) in your browser.
+You can then run an example with `$ npm start` and open [http://localhost:8080/](http://localhost:8080/) in your browser.

 # A word about tooling